List of Fast & Furious characters: Agent Sheppard

-The Fate of the Furious
+Government agents introduced in The Fate of the Furious

 Little Nobody

 Eric Reisner is a law enforcement agent working under Mr. Nobody.
 In the film he is referred to as "Little Nobody".
 He first visited Luke Hobbs along with Mr. Nobody at the jail where Luke was being imprisoned, where they had a brief fight that was later reassured by Mr. Nobody.
 When Dom's team is reunited after his betrayal, Eric is in charge of introducing Cipher and how dangerous she was, in addition to revealing that she was using Owen Shaw and Mose Jakande.
 After they are attacked by Dom and Cipher, Eric recovered a plan to capture Dom in which he takes them to a secret base where several vehicles of agencies are guarded.
 During the plan and persecution of Toretto, his car was trapped after crashing against bars from a construction site.

 When the group learns that Dom is planning to assault to a Russian base which carries a Nuclear Submarine that Cipher plans to use, Little Nobody decides to move away from the agency's rules and allow Dom's team to use their own rules.

 When Dom's son is brought in by Deckard, Mr. Nobody and Little Nobody appear to congratulate them and offer Hobbs an opportunity to return to work for the law, to which this time Little Nobody treats him with more respect and friendship.
-He does not appear in F9, but will return in Fast X. He is portrayed by Scott Eastwood.
+He does not appear in F9, but returns in Fast X, where he continued to work for the Agency and assisted Dom's crew in Rome when they were framed for a terrorist attack by Dante Reyes.
+He is portrayed by Scott Eastwood.